Hermzy14/webteknologi/DESIGN.md

 ### Which colors are suggested by the theme of the site?

-- The colors that will be suggested are pink, black and white.
+- The colors that will be suggested are blue, black and white.

 ### Pick the main color